 Learn About Miniature Llamas/Alpacas

-Alpacas weigh between 100 and 150 pounds.
-Their height limit at maturity is approximately 38 inches.
+Alpacas can weigh over 150 pounds.
+Their height limit at maturity is 38 inches at the shoulder.
+Miniature Alpacas weigh between 100 and 150 pounds.
+Miniature Alpacas stand less than 32 inches at the shoulder.
+A male Alpaca is called a “macho”.
+A female Alpaca is called a “hembra”.
 It takes a female Alpaca eleven months to have a baby “cria”.
 Crias are weaned at three to four months.
 Alpacas live up to 25 years.

 Alpacas are still fairly new and uncommon in North America.
 They are in increasing demand for their luxurious fiber.
 They are very friendly and gentle enough to be handled by children.